 Less well known, but just as worrying, the phenomenon would lead to the destruction of 435,000 jobs in France, according to a study by the European Union Intellectual Property Office (EUIPO).

-.
+Beyond the economic cost, counterfeiting is damaging to the reputation of the luxury house and destroys trust in the high quality of its products.
 In addition, the counterfeit product poses health risks.
 Among the product categories of greatest concern to the French respondents, leather goods and accessories are ahead (96%), followed by watches (94%), perfumes (94%) and sporting goods (94%).
 In Unifab's view, "the consumption of counterfeit products constitutes a real social and health threat because it quietly intrudes into everyone's daily life".

 Second hand market: a complex environment with uncertain traceability